Volunteer at the Library

 - A commitment of at least 2 hours per week or 36 hours per school semester.
 Students are limited to work a maximum of 4 hours per day.

 - Dependability.
-Please be punctual for your scheduled shift and call the library at 512-858-7825 if you are unable to fulfill your commitment for the day.
+Please be punctual for your scheduled shift and call the library at 512-858-7825 if you are unable to work.
+Absent teens will have an "absent without notification" entered on the volunteer calendar.
+More than 3 "absent without notification" will result in losing eligibility to volunteer.

 - Dress code: the library follows the prescribed DSISD campus dress code.